convert-units/convert-units/README.md

 // { val: 1200, unit: 'cm', ... } (the smallest unit excluding meters)
 ```

 The best is always the smallest number above `1`.
-That number can be changed to get different results:
+If the value is a negative number, the best is always the largest number below `-1`.
+The cut off number of either `1` or `-1` can be changed to get different results:

 ```js
 convert(900).from('mm').toBest({ cutOffNumber: 10 });